Piazza del Popolo

-The Ara Pacis Augustae is a delicately adorned marble altar that now sits within the Museum of the Ara Pacis, having relocated from the Campus Martius.
-Once an ancient flood plain of the Tiber, Campus Martiusresulted in the original Ara Pacis, becoming buried under 4m of silt deposits.
+The Ara Pacis Augustae is a delicately adorned marble altar that sits within the Ara Pacis Museum, having relocated from the Campus Martius.
+Once an ancient flood plain, Campus Martius resulted in the original Ara Pacis, buried under 4m of silt deposits.

-The 9 BC altar rests in its new home on the banks of the Tiber river and is an iconic depiction of Roman life and Augustus family.
+The 9 BC altar rests in its new home on the Tiber river banks and is an iconic depiction of Roman life and the Augustus family.

-The famed Navona Square, an oval construction revered for Bernini’s ‘Fountain of the Four Rivers’, is also the ancient setting for the stadium of Domitian.
-Completed in 86 AD by Emperor Domitian, the amphitheater was home to any number of dramatic festivals and sporting events.
+The famed Navona Square, an oval construction revered for Bernini’s ‘Fountain of the Four Rivers, is also the ancient setting for Domitian’s stadium.
+Completed in 86 AD by Emperor Domitian, the arena was home to many festivals and sporting events.

 When the city market arrived in Piazza Navona from Campidoglio in the 15th century, the piazza became a heralded example of Baroque Roman architecture.
-With its illuminated sculptures that define the space, Piazza Navona is the perfect stop for a walk in Rome at night.
+Piazza Navona is the perfect stop for a walk in Rome at night with its illuminated sculptures that define the space.

 The Rome by night tour continues into the Piazza Venezia, whose imposing marble monument to Vittoria Emanuele II becomes ever more dramatic once the day has folded into the night.
-Dedicated to the ‘Unknown Soldier’ (MiliteIgnoto), the monument strives to preserve memories of the sacrificed soldiers lost throughout the ages, never to be identified.
+Dedicated to the “Unknown Soldier” (MiliteIgnoto), the monument strives to preserve memories of the sacrificed soldiers lost throughout the ages, never identified.

-Once home to the embassy of the Republic of Venice, the piazza is the central hub of the city where several roads intersect, reflecting its true heritage having been built by the Venetian Cardinal – Pietro Barbo.
+Once home to the Republic of Venice’s embassy, the piazza is the city’s central hub.
+Several roads intersect, reflecting its true heritage, built by the Venetian Cardinal – Pietro Barbo.

-Beyond the piazza lies the Roman Forum, where day-to-day life continued unabated for centuries with many a triumphal procession, public speech, gladiatorial march, or political campaign run in its surroundings.
+Beyond the piazza lies the Roman Forum.
+Day-to-day life continued unabated for centuries with many a triumphal procession, public speech, gladiatorial march, or political campaign run in its surroundings.

-Together with the Colosseum, the rich archaeological site now attracts upwards of 4.5 million sightseers a year.
+The Colosseum and the rich archaeological site attract upwards of 4.5 million sightseers a year.

-There are few more recognizable edifices than that of the Coliseum: the largest amphitheater ever built, the structure marks the center of the city and neighbors the impressive Roman Forum.
+There are few more recognizable edifices than the Coliseum: the largest amphitheater ever built, the structure marks the center of the city and neighbors the impressive Roman Forum.

 The 72 AD amphitheater held crowds of up to 80,000 locals baying for blood during gladiatorial spectacles, as the man fought beast to the delight of thousands.
-Perhaps the most striking of engineering feats in the entire country, the splendidly illuminated Colosseum, is on the top of the list of our Rome by night experiences.
+Finally, perhaps the most impressive engineering feat in the entire country, the splendidly illuminated Colosseum, is on the top of our Rome by night experiences list.

-As if you haven’t had your fill of Italian delights, the tour ends in a typical Italian restaurant where guests can indulge in the finest of local cuisine.
-Enjoy a starter, main course, and dessert to round off the perfect evening.
+If you haven’t had your fill of Italian delights, the tour ends in a typical Italian restaurant where guests can indulge in the finest local cuisine.
+Then, enjoy a starter, main course, and dessert to round off the perfect evening.

 Enjoy your meal!